Last updated: Dec-11-2024

 .
 Due to changes in the VideoJS API, you must now update these references tovideoPlayer.videojs.default

-. - Adding customizations with video.js could cause conflicts when future versions of the Cloudinary video player are released.
+. - Adding customizations with video.js could cause conflicts when future versions of the Cloudinary video player get released.
 Before upgrading your version of the video player, it's important to verify that your customizations are still working correctly.

 For full details on all of the available functionality, see the VideoJS Player API documentation.